 You can also use kokum butter to make soap, lotion, and conditioner at home.
 However, don’t use more than 5% of kokum butter in your formulations.

 Kokum butter is a great substitute for cocoa butter.
 It has no distinct taste and aroma, so it can be added to any confectionery without overpowering it.
+Although it’s edible, kokum butter is commonly used for cosmetic purposes.
+In the next section, check out an easy kokum butter recipe you can try at home.

 The uses of kokum butter are similar to those of cocoa butter and shea butter.
 Shea butter provides a similar range of benefits as kokum butter.
 So, which one is better, shea butter or kokum butter?
 Find out in the next section.